Why that number in Doctor Strange 2 got cheers in the cinema

-Doctor Strange in the Multiverse of Madness was filled with several crowd-pleasing moments, though one reference might have completely flown over your head.

-If your screening was anything like ours, one number was cheered just as loudly as any reference, cameo, or Easter egg in Doctor Strange 2.
-That was, of course, 616.
+As with all Marvel movies, Doctor Strange in the Multiverse of Madness features a couple of Easter eggs that are likely to fly over the heads of those who haven't read the comic books.
+If you consider yourself the latter, it's not so difficult to work out why fellow cinemagoers are cheering over *those* cameos, but one number-based nod in the superhero sequel might left you puzzled.

-So, what’s the deal with 616?
-What do the numbers mean?
-All will be explained in our guide to Doctor Strange 2’s biggest deep cut: Universe 616.
+If your theater experience was anything like ours, people may have chirped up when Rachel McAdams' Christine Palmer referenced "616".
+So, what’s the deal?
+What does the number mean?
+All will be explained in our guide to Doctor Strange 2's biggest deep cut: Earth-616.

 Spoilers for Doctor Strange in the Multiverse of Madness follow.
 You have been warned!